-Caroline Reeves is associate in research at Harvard University’s Fairbank Center.
+Caroline Reeves is an associate in research at Harvard University’s Fairbank Center.
 Her expertise lies in the history of Chinese philanthropy and China’s early involvement in transnational processes, including the global spread of international humanitarian norms.
-Recently awarded an ACLS grant to develop a project on “The Social Lives of Dead Bodies in Modern China,” she has published and been interviewed on Chinese philanthropy and the history of the Chinese Red Cross Society in numerous books, journals, and other media.
+Recently awarded an ACLS grant to develop a project on “The Social Lives of Dead Bodies in Modern China,” she has published and been interviewed in numerous books, journals, and other media on Chinese philanthropy and the history of the Chinese Red Cross Society.
 She is currently working on a book on Chinese philanthropy.

-Davide Rodogno is Professor in the international history department at the Graduate Institute of International and Development Studies, Geneva.
-Rodogno was a research fellow at the London School of Economics (2002–2004); foreign associate researcher at the Institut d’Histoire du Temps Présent in Paris (2004–2005); academic fellow, Research Council United Kingdom, at the School of History, University of St Andrews (2005–2010); and Fonds National Suisse Research Professor (2008–2011) affiliated with the Graduate Institute.
+Davide Rodogno is professor in the international history department at the Graduate Institute of International and Development Studies, Geneva.
+Rodogno was a research fellow at the London School of Economics (2002–2004); foreign associate researcher at the Institut d’Histoire du Temps Présent in Paris (2004–2005); academic fellow, Research Council United Kingdom, at the School of History, University of St. Andrews (2005–2010); and Fonds National Suisse Research Professor (2008–2011) affiliated with the Graduate Institute.
 Professor since 2014, he is currently preparing a monograph tentatively entitled From Relief to Rehabilitation.
 The History of International Organizations’ Humanitarian Programmes in the Interwar Period.
-His recent publications include Against Massacre: Humanitarian Interventions in the Ottoman Empire (1815–1914 (Princeton University Press, 2011) and Fascism’s European Empire (Cambridge University Press, 2005).
+His recent publications include Against Massacre: Humanitarian Interventions in the Ottoman Empire (1815–1914) (Princeton University Press, 2011) and Fascism’s European Empire (Cambridge University Press, 2005).
 Rodogno is also author and editor with Bernhard Struck and Jakob Vogel of Shaping the Transnational Sphere, Experts, Networks and Issues from the 1840s to the 1930s (Berghan Books, 2014).

-Silvia Salvatici is associate professor in Modern history at the University of Teramo (Italy).
+Silvia Salvatici is associate professor in modern history at the University of Teramo (Italy).
 She was associate research fellow at the Italian Academy of Columbia University (2009), Fernand Braudel Senior Fellow at the European University Institute (2010), and visiting professor at the California Polytechnic State University SLO (2011).
-Her research interests focus on individual and collective memories in post-war societies, women refugees in the 20th century, gender and human rights, European displaced persons in the aftermath of WWII, and the history of humanitarianism.
-Among her most recent publications are: Senza casa e senza paese.
+Her research interests focus on individual and collective memories in postwar societies, women refugees in the twentieth century, gender and human rights, European displaced persons in the aftermath of World War II, and the history of humanitarianism.
+Among her most recent publications are Senza casa e senza paese.
 Profughi europei nel secondo dopoguerra [Without Home and Without Country.
-European Displaced Persons in the Aftermath of WWII], Il Mulino, 2008; “‘Help the People to Help Themselves’.
-UNRRA Relief Workers and European Displaced Persons”, Journal of Refugee Studies, vol. 25, 2012; “Between National and International Mandates.
-DPs and Refugees in Post-war Italy”, in Journal of Contemporary History, special issue “Refugees and the Nation State”, vol. 49, July 2014.
+European Displaced Persons in the Aftermath of World War II] (Il Mulino, 2008); “‘Help the People to Help Themselves.’
+UNRRA Relief Workers and European Displaced Persons,” Journal of Refugee Studies 25 (2012); “Between National and International Mandates.
+DPs and Refugees in Post-War Italy,” Journal of Contemporary History, special issue “Refugees and the Nation State,” 49 (July 2014).

-Christina Twomey is a professor of history at Monash University.
-She is the author of three books, A History of Australia (2011, co-authored with Mark Peel), Australia’s Forgotten Prisoners: Civilians Interned by the Japanese in World War II (2007), and Deserted and Destitute: Motherhood, Wife Desertion and Colonial Welfare (2002).
-Christina has also published widely on the cultural history of war, with a focus on issues of imprisonment, captivity, witnessing, the photography of atrocity, gender and memory.
-Currently an Australian Research Council Future Fellow (2012–15), she has been researching civilian internment and concentration policies at three different colonial sites in the late nineteenth century: South Africa, Cuba and the Philippines.
+Christina Twomey is professor of history at Monash University.
+She is the author of three books, A History of Australia, coauthored with Mark Peel (2011), Australia’s Forgotten Prisoners: Civilians Interned by the Japanese in World War II (2007), and Deserted and Destitute: Motherhood, Wife Desertion and Colonial Welfare (2002).
+Christina has also published widely on the cultural history of war, with a focus on issues of imprisonment, captivity, witnessing, the photography of atrocity, gender, and memory.
+Currently an Australian Research Council Future Fellow (2012–2015), she has been researching civilian internment and concentration policies at three different colonial sites in the late nineteenth century: South Africa, Cuba, and the Philippines.
 She is also completing a book-length study, provisionally entitled Scars: POWs in Post-War Australia.

-Acknowledgment
+Acknowledgments

 Figure Here